 L: I have always been interested in most fields of science.
 As an undergraduate, I found it difficult to pick a field that interested me the most.
 Ultimately, I chose to focus on hydrology because this field intersects with many disciplines of natural science and is relevant as the effects of climate change are becoming increasingly evident.
 Climate change is altering global hydroclimatology, causing precipitation extremes to become more intense and threatening many of the world's freshwater resources.
 As hydrologic extremes are intensifying, water resource management becomes critical.
 Reservoirs serve various purposes including water supply, flood control, hydropower, agriculture and irrigation, water quality and environmental/ecological.
 My current research focuses on forecasting large-scale changes in hydroclimatology and the adaptation of water resource management practices accordingly.
+Where do you see yourself in five years?

 L: I see myself continuing to work on research, but I have not decided if that will be at an academic institution or at a government agency.

+GRAD STUDENT SPOTLIGHT

+LEVE

-Jessica Levey is a fourth-year Ph.D. candidate with a concentration in hydroclimatology.
+JESSICA Jessica Levey is a fourth-year Ph.D. candidate with a concentration in hydroclimatology.
 She is interested in how climate change is altering hydrologic extremes and how to adapt civil infrastructure to these expected changes.
 Levey, who grew up in Massachusetts, is advised by Professor Sankar Arumugam and is part of the Climate, Hydrology, and Water Resources (CHWR) group.

+GRAD STUDENT SPOTLIGHT